From Panda to Penguin, Pigeon, Hummingbird.

 The areas they updated were:

-- Websites with similar or identical content were penalised
+- Penalizing any websites with similar or identical content.

 - Rewarding quality versus quantity.